dduyg/146/README.md

 >
 > --------------------------------

+# Vaporscape Gallery
 The images are generated dynamically by making requests to the Unsplash API, fetching random images tagged with 'vaporwave'.

 This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
-If the API fails or an image can't be loaded, it falls back to a set of local images stored in the "local/" folder.
 The gallery is interactive and provides a visually appealing, random arrangement of images.

-# Vaporscape Gallery
 Vaporscape Gallery is a dynamic web gallery that displays vaporwave-style images.
-It fetches random images from the Unsplash API and positions them randomly within the gallery.
-If the Unsplash API fails, it falls back to using a set of local images stored in the `local/` folder.
+It fetches random images from the Unsplash API and positions them randomly within the browser.

 Vaporscape Gallery provides a smooth, engaging experience that continually refreshes its visual content.